cisco-open/inclusive-language/README.md

    ```
    ```
    Enter Enterprise for Enterprise GitHub, otherwise by default search GitHub:
-   Enter biased keyword such as master, slave, blacklist, whitelist: slave Enter extension for files to search within such as py for Python, md for Markdown: md You have 30/30 API calls remaining
+   Enter biased keyword such as "master", "slave", "blacklist", "whitelist": slave Enter extension for files to search within such as "py" for Python, "md" for Markdown, and enter "any" for all file types: md
-   Found 20 md file(s) with slave
    Keyword,File type,GitHub URL,File match
    slave,md,https://raw.githubusercontent.com/CiscoDevNet/terraform-provider-intersight/5e7db7ccfd4065f0a5a116c9f357ac690878a25a/intersight_gosdk/docs/VirtualizationBondState.md {'intersight_gosdk/docs/VirtualizationBondState.md'}
    ...